dfenton9/GitBranchTesting/readMe.txt

 Inital text for FeatureBranch2 - 10:24am
 FeatureBranch2 is even better than FeatureBranch1!!! - 10:25am
 Inital text for FeatureBranch3 - 10:34am
+FeatureBranch3 is done and ready for the next release - 10:35am